 Portland, Oregon, nestled within the American Pacific Northwest, is a region known for both its rich biodiversity and vibrant Montessori community.
 Here the study of volcanoes and old growth trees runs in tandem with Dr. Montessori’s teachings of a child’s capacity to explore and study nature.

-The 2013 International Montessori Congress will allow us to look closer at how Montessori education is guided by children’s natural development and how that growth fosters a respectful relationship with the environment.
-The Congress theme, “Montessori: Guided By Nature”, takes root in that dynamic relationship and celebrates that we are all uniquely tied to the physical and ecological makeup of our surroundings.
+The 2013 International Montessori Congress allowed us to look closer at how Montessori education is guided by children’s natural development and how that growth fosters a respectful relationship with the environment.
+The Congress theme, “Montessori: Guided By Nature,” took root in that dynamic relationship and celebrated that we are all uniquely tied to the physical and ecological makeup of our surroundings.

-The 27th International Montessori Congress aims to feature presentations from speakers in diverse professional fields.
-Presenters, however, share common attributes: They are eager to explore the implications of Montessori education within their respective professions; they can transform ideas into action; and they are passionate about exploring and expounding upon the Congress theme, “Montessori: Guided By Nature”.
+The 27th International Montessori Congress aimed to feature presentations from speakers in diverse professional fields.
+Presenters, however, shared common attributes: They were eager to explore the implications of Montessori education within their respective professions; they could transform ideas into action; and they were passionate about exploring and expounding upon the Congress theme, “Montessori: Guided By Nature.”

-Attendees will experience the Congress programming as a cohesive narrative that unfurls over the four-day event.
-Using the publication The Child, Society, and the World: Unpublished Speeches and Writings (Montessori 1989) as inspiration, each day of the 2013 Congress will be thematically structured.
+Attendees experienced the Congress programming as a cohesive narrative that unfurled over the four-day event.
+Using the publication The Child, Society, and the World: Unpublished Speeches and Writings (Montessori 1989) as inspiration, each day of the 2013 Congress was thematically structured.

 Wednesday, July 31st, 2013 – ”Origins and Potential”